johnroutledge/milestone-project-2/README.md

 **Strategy**

-User needs:  quick entertainment and gratification, a reaction challenge, intuitive gameplay, visual appeal
+User needs:  quick entertainment and gratification, a reaction challenge, intuitive gameplay, visual appeal.

 Being a big mobile gamer myself who only has a few minutes to spend playing a game, I decided that the game should fulfil the following needs: be visually pleasing, provide quick feedback and gratification, be extremely quick to pick up.